Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

 In the model, captured CO$_2$ is either (i) utilised to produce carbonaceous fuels such as synthetic oil through the Fischer-Tropsch process, synthetic methanol in methanolisation plants, and synthetic methane through the Sabatier reaction, or (ii) sequestered underground.
 The total CO$_2$ converted and sequestered underground remains essentially the same in both climate-neutral scenarios, 724 Mt per year, at a continental level.
-However, the amount of converted CO$_2$ and the types of products it is converted into, as well as the levels of CO$_2$ sequestered underground vary significantly in each country between the two scenarios (see Figure \ref{figure_spatial_co2_conversion_and_variation}).
+However, the amount of converted CO$_2$ and the types of products it is converted into, as well as the levels of CO$_2$ sequestered underground vary significantly in each country between the two scenarios (Figure \ref{figure_spatial_co2_conversion_and_variation}).

-Under local constraints, Belgium and Germany substantially increase synthetic oil production through the Fischer-Tropsch process to help meet climate targets (by reusing CO$_2$).
-This is to satisfy their high demand for this product (Figure \ref{supplemental:figure_demand}), mainly in the industry and aviation sectors.
-In most net CO$_2$ absorber countries, synthetic oil production decreases given that they do not need to process as much captured CO$_2$ as they would in a globally constrained scenario (Figure \ref{supplemental:figure_net_synthetic_oil_producers_consumers_map_variation}).
+Under local constraints, Belgium and Germany substantially increase synthetic oil production through Fischer-Tropsch to help meet climate targets (by reusing CO$_2$) and satisfy their high demand for this product (Figure \ref{supplemental:figure_demand}), mainly in the industry and aviation sectors.
+In contrast, in most countries that were net CO$_2$ absorbers under a global constraint, synthetic oil production decreases given that they do not need to process as much captured CO$_2$ as they would under the former constraints.
+Furthermore, under both types of constraints, all countries exchange (either by sending or receiving) synthetic oil with each other to satisfy their national demands (Figure \ref{supplemental:figure_synthetic_oil_producers_consumers_map_variation}).

-We observe a substantial increase in synthetic methanol production in the interior countries under local constraints to meet the needs of their shipping sector, especially in the Netherlands.
-This is because they can no longer depend on Spain and Great Britain, two major producers of synthetic methanol (Figure \ref{supplemental:figure_net_synthetic_methanol_producers_consumers_map_variation}), for the supply of this product as it occurs under a global constraint.
+We observe a substantial increase in synthetic methanol production in the interior countries under local constraints to meet the needs of their shipping sector, especially in The Netherlands.
+This is because they can no longer depend on Spain and Great Britain, two major producers of synthetic methanol, to supply this product as it occurs under a global constraint.
+While these two countries produce the bulk of synthetic methanol to satisfy the demand in most of the remaining countries, under local constraints, each country satisfies its own methanol demand with no exchange occurring between them (Figure \ref{supplemental:figure_synthetic_methanol_producers_consumers_map_variation}).